|

 confiscated many cryptographic secrets, including

-immediately at the end of WWII and kept it under wraps for many years.
+and kept it under wraps for many years [2].

-If it had been produced in quantity and used in the field, it might
+quantity and distribute to all Enigma users in the field, it might

 |

-at Bletchley Park in September 2009, we were able to make some
+at Bletchley Park, we were able to make

 As becomes clear from this picture,